apuleius27/MVA-minimum-variance-algorithm/README.md

 More detailed information about which libraries are necessary and other specific information can be found inside the related file.

+## A little bit more about the MVA ##

+The MVA simply finds the average covariance of each asset versus all other assets - including its own variance - and then converts the average value for each asset to a cross-sectional distribution using normalization.
+This is used to proportionately weight each asset to find an initial set of weights.
+The final weights are derived by multiplying each initial asset weight by its inverse variance and then releveraging to sum up the weights to a total of 100%.
+The result is that weights reflect both the asset’s own relative variance and also average covariance to the universe of assets.
+However, the weights are less dependent on correlation estimates (which are critical in complex minimum variance but are noisier than volatility estimates) and do a better job of distributing risk since allocations are made to all assets in the universe.

 ## Credits ##

 The development of this MVA algorithm would have not been possible without the many open source information, files and works that people are willing to share.